prchyr/t576Analysis/README.md

 https://github.com/rogersce/cnpy

-we have used the relevant source from cnpy in this project, and lisence info can be found in LICENSE.
+we have included the relevant source from cnpy in this project (so you don't need to install it separately), and license info can be found in LICENSE.

 # Install: